littlemicrowave/pv-price-forecaster/README.md

 You can simply pull image from dockerhub or build image using Dockerfile in the repo.

-**docker-compose.yml** with watchtower to continously update the image in case of update, which is a part of deployment pipeline:
+**docker-compose.yml** with watchtower service to continuously update the app image in case of update, which is a part of the deployment pipeline:
 ```
 services:
   watchtower: